Sydney Motorsport Park: Touring cars

-The first touring car event at the circuit was the 1990 Nissan Sydney 500, an endurance race which was the final round of both the 1990 Australian Endurance Championship and the 1990 Australian Manufacturers' Championship.
-In the early 1990s, the circuit also hosted the Winfield Triple Challenge, an event which featured Australian Touring Car Championship (ATCC) teams and drivers alongside Superbikes and drag racing.
+The first touring car event at the circuit was the 1990 Nissan Sydney 500, an endurance race which was the final round of both the 1990 Australian Endurance Championship and the 1990 Australian Manufacturers' Championship which was won by Larry Perkins and Tomas Mezera driving a Holden VL Commodore SS Group A. In the early 1990s, the circuit also hosted the Winfield Triple Challenge, a pre-ATCC (Australian Touring Car Championship) event for teams and drivers alongside Superbikes and drag racing.

 The circuit first hosted a championship round of the ATCC (now known as V8 Supercars) in 1992 and held a round every year, excluding 1998 and 2006, until 2008.
 Further to this, the circuit hosted the season-ending Grand Finale in 2003 and 2004, with Marcos Ambrose winning the round and the championship title on both occasions.
 In 2009 the circuit was dropped in favour of the Sydney 500 on the Sydney Olympic Park Street Circuit.
 The circuit returned to the V8 Supercars calendar in 2012 after V8 Supercars failed to secure a second international event.
 After another year off the calendar in 2013, the circuit has returned to the calendar from 2014 onwards.

 The official pre-season V8 Supercar test day was held at the circuit in 2011 and 2013 to 2015.
 The 2013 test day was the first time that the four Car of the Future manufacturers appeared together at a public event.
 The 2015 test day clashed with the 2015 Liqui Moly Bathurst 12 Hour, preventing V8 Supercars drivers from competing in the race.